lin380/coursebook/docs/03-understanding-data.md

 <ul>
 <li>What are the distinct types of data and how do they differ?</li>
 <li>What is information and what form does it take?</li>
-<li>What is the importance of documentation in quantitative research?</li>
+<li>What is the importance of documentation in reproducible
+research?</li>
 </ul>
 </div>